post-thumbnail

 Did Mary Actually Die Before the Assumption?

-Our question is: If Mother Mary was assumed into heaven—body and soul—did she actually die?
+Our question is: If Mother Mary was assumed into heaven and her soul never left her body, did she actually die?

-That’s a fantastic question, because the Church has never definitively declared whether Mary experienced death or not.
+That’s a fantastic question because the Church has never definitively declared whether Mary suffered death or not.

-What the Church has definitively declared is the dogma of the Assumption of Mary—that she was taken up, body and soul, into heavenly glory.
+What the Church has definitively declared is the dogma of the Assumption of Mary—body and soul into heaven.
+In his Apostolic Constitution defining the Assumption, Munificentissimus Deus, Pope Pius XII wrote:

-Traditionally, death is defined as the separation of the soul from the body.
-Since Mary was assumed body and soul into heaven, this raises a question: if her soul was never separated from her body, can we technically say she “died”?
+The reason some hesitate to say that Mary died is because, in theology, death is defined as the separation of the soul from the body.
+Since Mary was assumed body and soul into heaven, some question whether that separation ever occurred.

 New Here?